Atlanticopristis: Description

 The teeth on the rostrum (snout) of Atlanticopristis have a varied number of barbs at the front and rear margins.
 They are also laterally compressed, with both sides displaying thin enamel ridges extending outward from the base of the tooth, forming a fan shape.
 Some of the teeth also have grooves running down their length on both sides.
 The peduncle (or base) of the tooth is enlarged, and covered in irregular ridges, the bottom is typically concave, having a sub-rectangular or ellipsoid shape.

 The specimens range in size from 11.5 mm (0.45 inches) to 18.8 mm (0.74 inches).
 The holotype (CPHNAMA-VT 1174) is 15 mm (0.59 inches) in length, including the peduncle; which itself is 6.3 mm (0.24 inches) wide, and 3 mm (0.11 inches) long.
 It has a thickness of 3 mm (0.11 inches).
 The barb number on all specimens ranges from two to four barbs at the front margin and four to five at the rear, some specimens like CPHNAMA-VT 1085 having vestigial bumps that could be considered additional barbs.

-Sawfish evolved long snouts armed with rows of teeth on both sides, although these spines do not represent true teeth, but highly modified fish scales, or dermal denticles.
+Sawfish and sawsharks evolved long snouts armed with rows of teeth on both sides, although these spines do not represent true teeth, but highly modified fish scales, or dermal denticles.
 This adaptation could be related to their feeding habits, such as sifting through sand/mud to search for food or to slash at prey.
-Like extant sawsharks, these spines were attached to the rostrum of sclerorhynchids like Atlanticopristis using ligaments, compared to modern sawfish which have their teeth attached via alveoli (tooth sockets).
-The longitudinal ribbing, or ridges, of enameloid that can be seen on sclerorhynchid teeth would have aided in the attachment of these ligaments.
+Likewise, these spines were attached to the rostrum of sclerorhynchoids like Atlanticopristis using ligaments, compared to modern sawfish which have their teeth attached via alveoli (tooth sockets).
+The longitudinal ribbing, or ridges, of enameloid that can be seen on sclerorhynchoid teeth would have aided in the attachment of these ligaments.